 - Last updated:

-Each year, National Reconciliation Week (NRW) runs from 27 May to 3 June.
+Each year, National Reconciliation Week (NRW) occurs between 27 May to 3 June.

-Sunshine Coast Council was the first local government in Queensland to have developed a RAP in partnership with Reconciliation Australia, which it launched in 2011.
+Sunshine Coast Council was the first local government in Queensland to develop a Reconciliation Action Plan in partnership with Reconciliation Australia, which it launched in 2011.

 Sunshine Coast Council invites the community to come together to celebrate the start of National Reconciliation Week and the achievements, commitments, and partnerships with the First Nations community.